qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Fuzzy_Matching.rst

 levenshtein
 ...........

 Returns the Levenshtein edit distance between two strings.
-This equates to the minimum number of character edits (insertions, deletions or substitutions) required to change one string to another.<br />The Levenshtein distance is a measure of the similarity between two strings.
+This equates to the minimum number of character edits (insertions, deletions or substitutions) required to change one string to another.

+The Levenshtein distance is a measure of the similarity between two strings.
 Smaller distances mean the strings are more similar, and larger distances indicate more different strings.
 The distance is case sensitive.

 .. list-table::
    :widths: 15 85